Corresponding squares: Example 2

-Example 3 (separated key squares)
+Example 3: Separated key squares

-In this position, the squares marked with "x" are key squares and the e1 square is a "5" for White.
+In this position, the squares marked with "x" are key squares and the e1-square is a "5" for White.
 If White occupies any of the key squares, he wins.
 With separated key squares, the shortest path connecting them is significant.
 If White is to move in this position, he wins by seizing a key square by moving to e2 or f2.
 If Black is to move, he draws by moving to his "5" square.
 Black maintains the draw by always moving to the square corresponding to the one occupied by the white king.

-Example 4 (triangulation)
+Example 4: Triangulation

 In this position, e2, e3, and d4 are key squares.
 If the white king can reach any of them, White wins.
 The black king cannot move out of the "square" of White's d-pawn (see king and pawn versus king endgame), otherwise it will promote.
-The square c3 is adjacent to d4 and the "1" square the White king is on, so it is numbered "2".
+The square c3 is adjacent to d4 and the "1" square the white king is on, so it is numbered "2".
 Therefore, e3 is "2" for Black.
 White threatens to move to c2, so this is labeled "3".
 Since Black must be able to move to "1" and "2", f4 is his corresponding "3" square.
-If the White king is on b2 or b3, he is threatening to move to "2" or to "3", so those are also "1" squares for him.
+If the white king is on b2 or b3, he is threatening to move to "2" or to "3", so those are also "1" squares for him.
 White has more corresponding squares, so he can outmaneuver Black to win.